gboersma/uml-java-doclet/README.md

     </build>

 Note: Version 3+ of the maven-javadoc-plugin uses the `additionalOptions` tag to specify additional javadoc tags.
-The previous `additionalparm` tag no longer works correctly.
+The previous `additionalparam` tag no longer works correctly.
 Be sure to upgrade your POMs accordingly.

 ### Generating Javadocs to Different Folder ###
 Refer to: https://maven.apache.org/plugins-archives/maven-javadoc-plugin-3.2.0/examples/output-configuration.html